dhansel/ArduinoFDC/README.md

 #### `bool ArduinoFDC.motorRunning()`
 Returns *true* if the disk drive motor is currently running and *false* if not.

-## Testing
+## Test / Demo

-In addition to the `ArduinoFDC.h` and `ArduinoFDC.cpp` library files, a small sketch `ArduinoFDC.ino` is provided to demonstrate and test the library.
-The sketch provides a minimal user interface to interact with the library and read/write disks.
-It is easy to use with the Arduino serial monitor.
-Set the monitor to 115200 baud to connect.
+In addition to the `ArduinoFDC.h` and `ArduinoFDC.cpp` library files, a demo sketch `ArduinoFDC.ino` is provided.
+The sketch provides two interactive functions:
+1) A (very) minimal DOS to access files on the disk
+2) A low-level disk monitor to read/write sector data on a disk

+## ArduDOS

+ArduDOS is a (very) minimal DOS that allows the user to browse the file system on the disk and read/write files.
+The basic functionality is modeled on MS-DOS with some exceptions (all of these were necessay to because of the Arduino's limited memory):
+1) All commands operate ONLY on the currently selected drive.
+If two drives are connected then use "b:" or "a:" to switch drives.
+2) The working directory is ALWAYS the top-level directory of the disk.
+No "cd" command is available to change the directory.
+Therefore, all paths given as arguments to commands must be relative to the top-level directory.

+The following commands are available:

+* `dir [directory]` <br/>
+  Show the listing of the specified directory (default is root directory).
+* `type filename` <br/>
+  Type out the specified file to the screen (best for text files).
+* `dump filename` <br/>
+  Dump the specified file to the screen in hexadecimal notation (best for binary files).
+* `write filename` <br/>
+  Receive text line-by-line from the user and write it to the specified file.
+  Enter an empty line to finish.
+* `del filename` <br/>
+  Delete the specified file.
+* `mkdir dirname` <br/>
+  Create the specified directory.
+* `rmdir dirname` <br/>
+  Remove the specified directory.
+* `disktype 0/1/2/3/4` <br/>
+  Set the drive type of the current drive, where 0/1/2/3/4 stands for the drive type as listed (in the same order) in section "Supported disk/drive types" above.
+* `format [/q]` <br/>
+  Low-level format a disk and initialize a FAT file system.
+If `/q` argument is given, performs a quick format, i.e. only resets the file system without low-level format.
+* `monitor` <br/>
+  Enter the low-level disk monitor (see the "Low-level disk monitor" section below).
+* `send filename` (only available if `#define USE_XMODEM` is enabled at the top of ArduinoFDC.ino) Send the specified file via XModem protocol.
+See the "XModem" section below for more details.
+* `receive filename` (only available if `#define USE_XMODEM` is enabled at the top of ArduinoFDC.ino) Receive the specified file via XModem protocol.
+See the "XModem" section below for more details.

+## Low-level disk monitor

+Like ArduDOS, the low-level monitor is easy to use with the Arduino serial monitor.
+When using ArduDOS (i.e. `#define USE_ARDUDOS` is enabled at the top of ArduinoFDC.ino), use the "monitor" command to enter the low-level monitor.

+If ArduDOS is not enabled then the sketch drops directly into the disk monitor mode.
+Set Arduino's serial monitor to 115200 baud to connect.

-When connected, the sketch will show a command prompt.
+When running, the monitor will show a command prompt.
 Enter your command in the serial monitor's input line and press *Enter* to execute the command.

 The following commands are supported: